Free Delivery on All Orders!

 Original price was: £25.99.Current price is: £19.99.

-An organic multi mushroom supplements for mind & body support, Immunity & Energy levels.
-With Chaga, Shiitake, Maitake, Reishi and Lions Mane mushrooms.
-With added Vitamin C to help reduce tiredness & fatigue and protect cells from oxidative stress.
+Organic mushroom supplement for mind & body, Chaga, Shiitake, Maitake, Reishi & Lions Mane mushrooms.
+Mind & body support, with Vitamin C for reduction of tiredness & fatigue, contribute to normal immune function, & protect cells from oxidative stress.

 What is the Highest Fibre Food – References